When Quantum Security Meets Agentic Governance

 Memory Decay and Knowledge Bloat

 Another future enhancement addresses knowledge bloat—when low-value, unlinked nodes accumulate in the digital morphology.
+The system will track knowledge graph health metrics and tune decay rates to maintain optimal active knowledge density.

 Self-Evolution: The AI DevOps Agent